GBlanch/Data-Eng-Zoomcamp-capstone/README.md

 ### Dashboard

-The dashboard was done using Looker Studio, an it was elaborated rather briefly as it can be told, with just 2 tiles, and these can be seen [in this GLS link](https://lookerstudio.google.com/reporting/e643ddeb-cb89-4966-8339-d39f1fa66136)
+The dashboard was done using Looker Studio, an it was elaborated rather briefly as it can be noticed, with only 2 tiles, and these can be seen [in this GLS link](https://lookerstudio.google.com/reporting/e643ddeb-cb89-4966-8339-d39f1fa66136)

 <p align="center">